liferay/liferay-docs/develop/tutorials/articles/service-builder/16-developing-custom-sql-queries.markdown

 ## Step 2: Implement Your Finder Method

-It's time to implement the finder method to invoke the custom SQL query.
-This should be done in the service's persistence layer, since it's SQL invoked on a relational database.
-You'll rely on Service Builder to generate the interface for it.
-But before you do that, you need to create the implementation of the finder.
+After specifying your custom SQL query, you need to implement the finder method to invoke it.
+This should be done in the service's persistence layer.
+Service Builder generates the interface for the finder but you need to create the implementation.

 The first step is to create a `*FinderImpl` class in the service persistence package.
 The Event Listing project includes the `EventFinderImpl` class in the